 Savannah had a hard time understanding that the goats and chickens she saw running around were not on a farm but lived in the village.

-The Movenpick Boracay hasn’t even officially opened yet!!
-The grand opening is in February.
-Previously, one of the buildings was Sol Marina Resort, but Movenpick has taken over management to reconstruct the resort and add in facilities and rooms.
+Previously, one of the buildings was part of the Sol Marina Resort, but Movenpick Resort and Spa has taken over management to reconstruct the luxurious resort and add facilities and rooms.

-At 3,300 sqm, the multi-level swimming pool boasts its title as the biggest resort pool on Boracay Island.
-It was the biggest resort pool I’ve ever seen.
+At 3,300 sqm, the multi-level pool boasts its title as the biggest resort pool on Boracay Island.
+It was the biggest resort pool I’d ever seen.

-You have views out to the ocean, a swim up bar, plenty of lounge chairs – I especially loved the ones in the pool – and lifeguards!!
+You have views out to the ocean, a swim-up, poolside bar, plenty of sun loungers – I especially loved lounging in the pool – and lifeguards!!

 Mums – how luxurious does laying down on a poolside chair reading a book sound?
-You can do it at the Movenpick.
+You can do it at the Movenpick Resort and Spa.

 The kids will have a ball swimming in the pool, the lifeguards will take care of their safety, and then when they’re waterlogged, they can sit in the poolside cabana for kids.